LeszekBlazewski/WWZD/README.md

 docker-compose up
 ```

-If the command files, it might be necessary to:
+If the command fails, it might be necessary to:

 1. Add the line `# syntax = docker/dockerfile:experimental` as first line in Dockerfile
 2. Run `export DOCKER_BUILDKIT=1` before issuing `docker-compose up`

 ### PROD MODE

 ```bash
 docker-compose -f docker-compose.prod.yml up
 ```

+Optimized for deployment, uses nginx as reverse proxy, gunicorn to run the api and does not require docker volumes.

 Access the frontend on http://localhost:8080
 Access the backend from Vue on http://localhost:8080/api (swagger not exposed)